 Add onions, jalapeño, garlic, and spices and sauce with bacon until the onions are translucent.
 Preheat the broth and water (I use a microwave) to speed up the cooking time.
+Add beans to the pot.
 Press cancel, add lid, seal pressure lever, and set machine on high pressure for 25 minutes for presoaked beans and 45 minutes for dried, non-soaked beans.

 Allow pressure cooker to naturally release for 10 minutes, then initiate a quick release.
 To thicken the beans, cook on sauté with lid off until desired thickness, stirring occasionally.

 Add lime juice and cilantro before serving.
 Top with favorite garnishes and serve.

 My Instant Pot Quick Soak Method: Add 6 cups of water to the Instant Pot.
 Set the Instant Pot on “Sauté” then select “More” (usually that means pressing the sauté button twice until the screen shows the word “More”), add the beans, and bring to a boil.
 This should only take 5 minutes.
 Stir the beans.
 Press “Cancel” and let the lid simply rest on top of the Instant Pot.
 Let soak 60 minutes.
 Drain beans and rinse pot.

 Variations for this No Soak Pinto Beans Recipe

 - Pinto Beans with Ham Hocks.
 Add a smoked ham hock to the Instant Pot, and pressure cook it with the beans.

 - Pinto Beans with Salt Pork.
 Instead of bacon, use diced salt pork in its place.

 Shop my favorite Instant Pot accessories and cooking tools on Amazon: The Feathered Nester’s Recommendations